 The amount of the standard output during the calculation is controlled by the keyword 'level.of.stdout'.
-In case of 'level.of.stdout=1', minimum information.
+In case of 'level.of.stdout=0', minimum information.
+In case of 'level.of.stdout=1', standard information.
 In case of 'level.of.stdout=2', additional information together with the minimum output information. 'level.of.stdout=3' is for developers.
 The default is 1.